Open

 Initiatives

-1. Further develop the Canon Group Occupational Safety and Health Management System
+1. Promote effective operation of Canon Group Occupational Safety and Health Management System

 3. Improve health and safety awareness by enhancing education and training